Five times Anthony Fauci and Rand Paul clashed in testy Senate hearings

 That distinction, according to the NIH, meant it did not fit the definition of gain of function research, which it rebranded to the newly coined term “research involving enhanced pathogens of pandemic potential (ePPP)”.

-Mr Paul asked Mr Fauci if he would resign in light of the NIH letter, which was claimed to show he lied before Congress when claiming they never funded such research in China.
+Mr Paul asked Dr Fauci if he would resign in light of the NIH letter, which was claimed to show he lied before Congress when claiming they never funded such research in China.

 “You have said that I am unwilling to take any responsibility for the current pandemic.
-I have no responsibility for the current pandemic,” Mr Fauci responded.
+I have no responsibility for the current pandemic,” Dr Fauci responded.

 “As usual, and I have a great deal of respect for this body of the Senate, and it makes me very uncomfortable to have to say something, but he is egregiously incorrect in what he says,” Dr Fauci continued.